 E.g. employee walkouts, accident, demise, sickness

 Factors Influencing the Recruitment

 The organisation needs to be updated with the changes in market conditions as well as with the changes taking place in the organisation to monitor the impact of such changes on the business.

 Thus, recruitment is also affected by these factors, which can be classified into the following two categories:

-- External Factors: An organisation experiences some external changes in the business environment which affects all business process and are beyond the control of the organisation.
-Therefore, the management has to develop strategies to adapt to such changes.
+An organisation experiences some external changes in the business environment, which affects all business process and are beyond the control of the organisation.
+Therefore, management has to develop strategies to adapt to such changes.
 The primary external factors affecting the recruitment process in the organisation are as follows:

-- Working Conditions: The organisations which provide good working conditions and take proper health and safety measures of the employees tend to get more attention from the prospective candidates.
+Working Conditions: The organisations which provide the right working conditions and take proper health and safety measures of the employees tend to get more attention from the prospective candidates.